Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Covent Garden

 A short walk from Trafalgar Square will take you to Covent Garden, an area full of street performers.
-In the center of Covent Garden, you'll find a variety of stores and restaurants - this can be a great place to hide out on a rainy day!
+In the center of Covent Garden, you'll find a variety of stores and restaurants - this can be a great place to hide away on a rainy day!

 If you haven't had lunch yet, then Covent Garden is a great place to stop and grab a bite to eat.
 Take a stroll through Neal's Yard for a colorful oasis away from the hustle and bustle of the city, with plenty of food options, including excellent vegan meals.